jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes Using account specific tokens decreases the probability that a brute force attack on a token will work.
+.notes Using account specific tokens decreases the probability that a brute force attack on tokens will work.
 The issue with purely random tokens is that you can brute force attack all tokens at the same time.

 <h1 style="font-size: 130px; position: absolute; top: 210px; left: 160px;">Brute</h1>
 <h1 style="font-size: 130px; position: absolute; top: 330px; left: 160px;">Force</h1>